 About Cadillac CT4

 The CT4 is an upcoming small luxury sedan from GM's Cadillac luxury car division.
-The vehicle will indirectly replace the ATS Sedan as Cadillac's smallest sedan, slotting in the luxury C-segment against the likes of the Audi A3 range and the Mercedes-Benz A-Class family.
+The vehicle will indirectly replace the ATS Sedan as Cadillac's smallest sedan, slotting in the luxury C-segment against the likes of the Audi A3 range, the Mercedes-Benz A-Class family and the BMW 1 Series Sedan (which is currently available only in China).

 The CT4 will be based on the second iteration of the highly-acclaimed GM Alpha platform known as Alpha 2.
 In first-generation guise, the architecture underpinned the ATS and CTS lines.
 Rear-wheel-drive will be standard, while all-wheel-drive will be optional.
-A high-performance CT4-V is planned.
+High-performance CT4 V-Sport is planned.
+It's unclear whether a CT4-V is planned.

 Power should come from the standard 2.0L Turbo LSY four-cylinder engine.
-The naturally-aspirated 3.6L V6 LGX could be offered as an option.
-A Sport model could be offered with the 3.0L Twin-Turbo V6 LGW engine, while the high-performance CT4-V should be available with the new Cadillac 4.2L V8 DOHC LTA engine, otherwise known as Blackwing.
+The naturally-aspirated 3.6L V6 LGX could be offered as an option, but that might not take place.
+A CT4 V-Sport model will likely be powered by 3.0L Twin-Turbo V6 LGW engine.
+If a high-performance CT4-V is produced, then it will likely be powered by a higher-output version of the LGW engine.
+It's unlikely that the CT4 will ever cradle the new Cadillac 4.2L V8 DOHC LTA engine, otherwise known as Blackwing.

 Trim levels will follow the new Cadillac new Y trim level structure, commencing with the base Luxury, followed by mid-level Premium Luxury and Sport trims, and the range-topping Platinum and V-Series trims.
 Pricing should start in the low $30,000 range.